© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval cross base south west of St Mary the Virgin's Church is a scheduled monument protected by Historic England under reference 1019079.
 View the official record →

-The medieval cross base south west of St Mary the Virgin's Church is a fragmentary stone monument of medieval date located in Yorkshire.
+Medieval cross base south west of St Mary the Virgin's Church is a scheduled ancient monument located near St Mary the Virgin's Church in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019079.

 Medieval cross base south west of St Mary the Virgin's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019079.